 So that we can make your Flipboard experience better, we collect information about how you view, flip and interact with content and advertisements through Flipboard and on third-party sites with Flipboard widgets.

 If you want to email something you see through Flipboard to a friend who isn’t already a Flipboard account holder, we may keep their email address for the purpose of sending such email and improving our services.
 Recipients may contact us at email@example.com to request that we remove this information from our database.

 How We Use and Disclose Your Information

 A big part of Flipboard is sharing content you find interesting.
-That’s why your Flipboard profile, the people and sources you follow, the magazines you create, the comments you post and the content you flip are all public.
+That’s why your Flipboard profile, the people and sources you follow or that follow you, the magazines you create, the comments you post and the content you flip are all public.

 We share your personally identifiable information only under these circumstances:

 - With your consent, after letting you know what information will be shared, and with whom.

 We may disclose aggregate information about how our users use Flipboard in a manner that doesn’t identify you individually.

 Cookies and HTML5 local storage are ways to keep information about your use of Internet services on your own mobile device or computer.